Seiseikatsu/dhbwStarbattle/README.md

 currently playing in this game.
 With a game loop and send-scheduler it sends updates to its clients based on their viewport.

+### StarBattle_Client_TestInterface

+Our own testinginterface for the client.
+With this tool you can write tests for gui and network very easy.

+### StarBattle_Game_TestInterface

+Written to test the IngameClient and GameServer, without using the client and server application.
+It simulates a simple network connection between both instances and therefore you can test much faster.

+### StarBattle_MapLoader

+The Map-Loading-Interface every component uses, that wants to load the TileD-Maps for the game.
+(Server needs the map to retrieve game logic, client for render purpose)

 ## Used Libraries

 - Slick2D (InGame Client Engine)
 - KryoNet (Serialization Network)
+- H2O DB